Lemoncode/react-by-sample/05 Refactor/readme.md

 }
 ```

-- Update _app.tsx_ to hold the new editing property in the state, pass it to the
-children control and perform the proper update on the callback event from the
+- Update _app.tsx_ to hold the new editing property in the state, pass it to the children controls and perform the proper update on the callback event from the child control.
-child control.

 ```diff
 import * as React from 'react';